-Himalayan salt blocks – also known as Himalayan salt plates – are an exciting way of seasoning and serving food.
+Himalayan salt blocks – also known as Himalayan salt plates, gourmet salt blocks or pierre de sel – are an exciting way of seasoning and serving food.
 The dusky pink Himalayan rock can be slowly heated or chilled to extreme temperatures.
 The tight crystal lattice in the Himalayan salt block means that it holds its temperature for long periods of time – to the extent that the salt block can be used to fry fish, or keep ice cream chilled.

 Please note: The salt plates are a natural product and do vary slightly in colour.
 Because salt plates are made of salt and not stone, and need to be heated and cooled extremely carefully, we can't guarantee against cracking during heating.
-For best practise, see more details in the article cooking scallops on a Himalayan salt plate.
+For best practice, see more details in our article How to Cook Scallops on a Himalayan Salt Plate.

 |Standard UK Delivery ?||£3.50 or free when you spend £35|

 |Express Delivery ?||£6.95 or free when you spend £75|

 |Next day by 12pm ?||£9.95|

 These summary details have been prepared for information purposes only, and are designed to enhance your shopping experience on the Sous Chef website.
 While we have taken care in preparing this summary and believe it is accurate, it is not a substitute for your reading the product packaging and label prior to use.
 You should note that products and their ingredients are subject to change.